 - Copy of test scores if available (Above-grade-level or grade-level)

-- Two teacher recommendations (one must be from current year teacher in subject most applicable to course student is applying to attend)
+- One teacher recommendation (must be from current year teacher in subject most applicable to course student is applying to attend)

 Applications are reviewed in the order received and completed by applicants or their families.
 A course listed as available on the website at the time an application is submitted may be filled before that application is processed due to the queue of applications awaiting processing.

 CTD offers need-based financial aid, awarded as requests are received, starting in January.
 Families are encouraged to apply early as the amount of aid available is limited.
-The Financial Aid application deadline was April 15, 2016.
-If you have already begun a financial aid application, but need to update or complete information, you may still log in to do this.
+The Financial Aid application deadline is April 14, 2017.

 - The amount of financial aid awarded varies from partial to full tuition, and awards are based on family income and extenuating circumstances (e.g., loss of job, unforeseen medical expenses, etc.).
 Most families awarded aid have a total household income of less than $50,000.